RitaTMCO/NLP-Telescope/README.md

 telescope score -s {path/to/sources} -t {path/to/translations} -r {path/to/references} -l {target_language} -m COMET -m chrF
 ```

-## Comparing two systems:
+### Comparing two MT systems:
-For comparison between two systems you can run telescope using:
-1. The command line interface
-2. A web browser

-### Command Line Interface (CLI):

-For running system comparisons with CLI you should use the `telescope compare` command.
+For running MT system comparisons with CLI you should use the `telescope compare` command.

 ```
 Usage: telescope compare [OPTIONS]